labe-me/haxe-feathers/README.md

 - Feathers-MetalWorksMobileTheme.swf
 - Feathers-MinimalMobileTheme.swf

-Add **-swf-lib <SelectedSWF>.swf** to your compile arguments if you intend to use one of these themes.
+Add **-swf-lib SelectedThemeSWF.swf** to your compile arguments if you intend to use one of these themes.
 See test Makefile.